omer-clustox/active-stroage-sample/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.7.4

-* System dependencies

-* Configuration
+* Configuration:
+   Run rails s and visit /posts to create new posts with images

-* Database creation
+* Database creation:
+  rake db:create

-* Database initialization
+* Database initialization:

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  rake db:migrate

 * ...